David Alan Gore

-David Alan Gore (August 21, 1953 – April 12, 2012) was an American serial killer who confessed to, and was convicted of, six murders in Vero Beach and Indian River County, Florida in the 1980s.
-Gore was executed by lethal injection in 2012, having been on Florida's death row for 28 years.
+David Alan Gore (August 21, 1953 – April 12, 2012) was an American serial killer who committed six murders in Vero Beach and Indian River County, Florida, from 1981 to 1983.
+He was accompanied in several of the murders by his cousin, Fred Waterfield, and both have collectively been dubbed the Killing Cousins.
+Gore was sentenced to death and executed by lethal injection in 2012, having been on Florida's death row for twenty-eight years, while Waterfield is currently serving two consecutive life sentences.

-Gore had an accomplice, his cousin Fred Waterfield, and the pair were dubbed the "Killing Cousins".
-Waterfield was convicted of two murders, and is currently serving two consecutive life sentences.

-In 1976 (prior to their committing any murders), police jailed and questioned both Gore and Waterfield after Angela Hommell Austin (age 20) accused them of raping her at gunpoint.
+In 1976, prior to the murders, police jailed and questioned both Gore and Waterfield after 20-year-old Angela Hommell Austin accused them of raping her at gunpoint.
 The cousins insisted the sex was consensual, and they were not charged in her case.
 Gore targeted at least four additional women who escaped with their lives.

 Background

 David Alan Gore was born on August 21, 1953, in Florida.
 When he was a teenager, he was fired from his first job as a gas station attendant after his boss found a hole that allowed Gore to look into the women's bathroom.
 Gore was an auxiliary sheriff's deputy and used his badge to commit some of his crimes.
 Gore also worked as a caretaker of a citrus grove that provided a secluded area in which to rape and murder his victims.

 Fred Waterfield was born on September 29, 1952, in New Jersey.
 He is a former high school football player.

 Gore and Waterfield came to an arrangement, namely that Gore would spot, stalk, and secure potential victims for himself and Waterfield, in exchange for cash payments from Waterfield.